 How to reach: The nearest airport to Kumbhalgarh Wildlife Sanctuary is Maharana Pratap Airport of Udaipur.
 You can conveniently book flight tickets to the aviation hub on HappyEasyGo and save money on your journey.

 Other places to see: While Udaipur is 111 km from the national park, Jodhpur is merely 155 km away and can be reached within 3 hours.
 The two are splendid destinations that you can explore during your trip to Kumbhalgarh Wildlife Sanctuary.

 Dibru-Saikhowa National Park, Assam

-Kaziranga National Park is not only the most famous national parks in Assam, but in the entire country.
-Overshadowed by the fame of this magnificent park is Dibru-Saikhowa National Park, which is a gem in the crown of Assam.
+Kaziranga National Park is not only the most famous national park in Assam but in the entire country.
+Overshadowed by the fame of this magnificent park in Dibru-Saikhowa National Park, which is a gem in the crown of Assam.
 The place is especially known for being home to rare species of fish.
 Besides, you can also spot capped langurs, parrotbills, tigers and water buffaloes.

 How to reach: The easiest way to reach Dibru-Saikhowa National Park is flying to Dibrugarh Airport and then travelling 86 km to the park by road.

 Other places to see: Dibrugarh is a significant tourist destination in itself.
 Spend a few hours or a day or two here to explore the local attractions.